-Small trees are always an attractive garden feature, whether they’re scattered around as centerpieces or planted together to create a natural-looking leafy glade.
+Small trees are always an attractive garden feature; whether they’re scattered around as centerpieces or planted together to create a natural-looking leafy glade.
 That’s especially true of the species that produce showy flowers, bright fruit or other distinctive features; while most trees are quite bare in winter they can be exceptionally beautiful through the warmer months and nothing helps with that more than a splash of color.
-That color can come from many parts of the plant – some trees are popular for having bright red foliage all summer – but one of the most spectacular is the smoketree.
+That color can come from many parts of the plant – some trees are popular for having bright red foliage all summer – but among the most spectacular are Smoke Trees.

-Because of its size, hardiness and tolerance of pruning the Velvet Cloak is an exceptionally versatile tree.
+Because of its size, hardiness and tolerance of pruning, the Velvet Cloak is an exceptionally versatile tree.
 Its appearance makes it ideal as a centerpiece, especially in a naturalized garden where its open spread and distinctive looks are perfectly suited.
 As an accent plant it will also attract a lot of attention thanks to the smoke effect, which usually lasts all summer and into early fall.
 It can also be used as a rustic-style hedge; plant a line of them and prune them hard, and you can shape them into a dense hedge that in full summer plumage will act as a very effective privacy screen for your property.
-There are many trees you can use to enhance your garden, but the smoketree gives you plenty of reasons to choose it and the Velvet Cloak is one of the best in our opinion.
+There are many trees you can use to enhance your garden, but the Smoke Tree gives you plenty of reasons to choose it and the Velvet Cloak is one of the best in our opinion.
 You may also want to consider some similar varieties of this popular plant, like the Royal Purple Smoke Tree or the Grace Purple Smoke Tree.